tPl0ch/TPSolariumExtensionsBundle/README.md

  * )
  *
  * Both these notations will listen to all 'save', 'update', and 'delete' transactions via postPersist,
  * postUpdate and postDelete.
-Commits will only be done onFlush.
+Commits will only be done when the kernel terminates, so that expensive
+ * requests can be done when the Response is already sent to the Client.
  *
  * You can also assign different NelmioSolariumbundle clients to different operations.
 In the next
  * example, only 'save' and 'update' will be processed, with the coresponding Clients.